 The characters spent most of their time in the kitchen:

 The movie was based on the popular novel by Larry Doyle of the same name.

 The kitchen was small, but I liked it.
 I didn’t hear much of the dialogue in these scenes because I was trying to get a closer look at their open shelving and the blue tile:

 When Beth’s boyfriend Kevin shows up and breaks into the house, Denis runs upstairs to his room.
 His friend Rich asks, “Denis, have you ever seen any of the Friday the 13ths?
 You run upstairs, you die!”

 Denis’s bedroom has a window seat and some cool built-ins:

 I thought it was pretty funny when Denis fought the bully with a light saber:

-I’ll be honest and tell you that as soon as they left the house to go off on other adventures, I lost interest and fast-forwarded through the rest, hoping they’d go back to the house eventually.
+As soon as they left the house to go off on other adventures, I lost interest and fast-forwarded through the rest, hoping they’d go back to the house eventually.
 They did, but only gave us one final look at the front of the house:

+The Production Designer was Howard Cummings.
+Set Decoration by Mary-Lou Storey.
 Did anyone else see this movie and think that the house was the best thing about it?

 P.S.
 Visit Houses Onscreen to see more, including…